 - Uses present tense

-- Articulates the who, what and why.
+- Articulates the who, what, and why

 Needs Assessment